Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.B.1.1.3 Performance evaluation process

 Employees should understand their individual rights and responsibilities.
-The provider should provide a written contract indicating the salary level but also a description of their benefits and employment conditions.
-Performance evaluation process should be transparent to get employees committed and in line with the provider’s strategy.
+The provider should provide a written employment contract indicating the salary level, but also a description of their benefits and employment conditions.
+The performance evaluation process should be transparent to get employees committed and in line with the provider’s strategy.
+It should be combined with a career planning process and the identification of corresponding training opportunities (refer to 5.B.1.3).

 Scoring guidance